fulldivegames/sm64coopdx-VR-Physics-based/README.md

 > This is an early development fork, not a finished release.
 The current VR mode targets Windows and OpenGL.
 First Person Mode is an initial experimental implementation and motion-controller gameplay is still planned.
 > Coop is currently untested, solo hosting is tested and works.
 > I recommend adjusting camera distance to your liking in the VR menu, as well as testing if you prefer default or free camera.
 > Mods untested but Rom Hacks seem to work.
-Only have tested Star Road
+Only have tested Star Road.
+> You might get a windows firewall warning, just hit run anyways

 ## Current features